 As you’re driving through Stamford, you encounter a pedestrian about to step off the curb into the street.
 Of course, you don’t want to hit them, but you’re curious.
-Under Connecticut law, who has the right-of-way in these situations?
+Under Connecticut law, who has the right-of-way

 The law in Connecticut is very specific in that it states, “It does not give anyone the right-of-way.”
 Instead, it provides clear instructions on who must yield the right-of-way in specific scenarios.
 The overriding concern is that motorists must do all that they can to avoid collisions, both with other drivers as well as pedestrians.

 One right-of-way exception

 One exception exists to the no right-of-way rule.
 Visually impaired pedestrians with either guide dogs or white canes have an “absolute right-of-way” regardless of whether they are in a crosswalk or not.
 Additionally, drivers are warned not to blow their horns at visually impaired pedestrians because the sudden noise could frighten or confuse them.